Giedrė Šlekytė

-Giedrė Šlekytė (born 1989) is a Lithuanian conductor, who works in Europe with a focus on opera.
-After she was one of three conductors for the Young Conductor Award of the Salzburg Festival in 2015, she worked at the Stadttheater Klagenfurt for two seasons.
-She conducted Schreker's Die Gezeichneten at the Opernhaus Zürich, and Poulenc's Dialogues des Carmélites at the Oper Frankfurt in 2021.
+Giedrė Šlekytė (born 1989) is a Lithuanian conductor.

-Life and career
+Biography

 Šlekytė was born in Vilnius, the daughter of a mathematician and a dentist.
 She and her sister sang in a children's choir, whose conductor recommended a school with a focus on the arts.
 Her ambition changed from singer to dancer, to journalist, and finally to be a conductor.
 After studies at the National M. K. Čiurlionis School of Art in Vilnius she studied at the Universität für Musik und darstellende Kunst Graz with Johannes Prinz and Martin Sieghart, and at the Hochschule für Musik und Theater Felix Mendelssohn Bartholdy Leipzig with Ulrich Windfuhr and Matthias Foremny.
 She spent a semester at the Zürcher Hochschule der Künste with Johannes Schlaefli, sponsored by the Erasmus Programme.
 She took master classes with Riccardo Muti, Bernard Haitink, Colin Metters and Mario Venzago.

-In 2013, she was awarded second prize at the Solon Michaelides conducting competition in Cyprus.
-She was nominated, along Lorenzo Viotti and Jiri Rozen, for the Young Conductor Award of the Salzburg Festival in 2015, and received a prize of the Malko Competition.
+In 2013, Šlekytė was awarded second prize at the Solon Michaelides conducting competition in Cyprus.
+She was nominated, along Lorenzo Viotti and Jiri Rozen, for the Young Conductor Award of the Salzburg Festival in 2015, and received a prize of the Malko Competition. Šlekytė was Erste Kapellmeisterin at the Stadttheater Klagenfurt from 2016 to 2018.